mkdizajn/mkdizajn.github.io/about.md

 ---

 <p class="message">
   Hey there!
-This notes are scatered in some random order here, they are my own but you can use it if you find it helpfull.
-Code and snippets can help us to travel back in time :) This blog is based on * [Lanyon](http://lanyon.getpoole.com)
+This notes are scattered in some random order here, they are my own but you can use it if you find it helpful.
+Code and snippets can help us travel back in time :)
 </p>

+_This blog is based on_[Lanyon](http://lanyon.getpoole.com)

 In the novel, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
 Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).